Xabi Alonso: 2010–14: Champions League victory

-Alonso's second season at Real Madrid started with the arrival of a new manager, José Mourinho.
+Alonso's second season at Real Madrid started with the arrival of new manager José Mourinho.
 He was given the number 14 jersey after the departure of vice-captain Guti.
-He scored his only goal of the season against Real Murcia in the Copa del Rey, and helped the team win the Copa del Rey for the first time in 18 years.
+He scored his only goal of the 2010–11 season against Real Murcia in the Copa del Rey, and helped the club win the competition for the first time since 1993.

-Alonso began his third season at Madrid by scoring the second goal in a 2–2 draw against Barcelona in the 2011 Supercopa de España at the Santiago Bernabéu Stadium.
-On 21 September 2011, he played his 100th official game for Real Madrid in the 0–0 draw against Racing de Santander.
-Alonso claimed the first league title of his career.
+Alonso began his third season at Madrid by scoring the second goal in a 2–2 draw against Barcelona in the 2011 Supercopa de España at the Santiago Bernabéu.
+On 21 September 2011, he made his 100th appearance for Real Madrid in a 0–0 draw against Racing Santander.
+Alonso claimed his first league title of his career.

 On 8 January 2014, Alonso signed a contract extension with Real Madrid, which would have kept him at the club until 2016.
-On 29 April 2014, Real Madrid defeated Bayern Munich 4–0 in the second leg of their Champions League semi-final to qualify for the final on a 5–0 aggregate win.
-Alonso received a yellow card after a sliding tackle on Bastian Schweinsteiger in the first half; as he already had two before the match, this ruled him out of the final.
-He claimed his second Champions League winners medal as Real defeated Atlético Madrid 4–1 in extra time.
+On 29 April 2014, Real Madrid defeated Bayern Munich 4–0 in the second leg of their Champions League semi-final to qualify for the final after a 5–0 aggregate win.
+Alonso received a yellow card after a sliding tackle on Bastian Schweinsteiger in the first-half; as he already had two before the match, this ruled him out of the final.
+He claimed his second UEFA Champions League winners medal as Real defeated Atlético Madrid 4–1 in extra-time.